Close

 We all love the final result, but how did we get such a good shot of Chet & Bernie?
 Well, it took a little book cover magic, a talented photographer, and one very good boy!

-opens in a new windowImage Placeholder of - 42
+Image Place holder of - 16

 The first thing we needed was a Chet and a Bernie!